-Complaints against School Board Members or against the Superintendent appoint an outside, independent investigator to conduct an investigation and make a recommendation as to whether a discriminatory practice has occurred.
+Complaints against School Board Members or the Superintendent shall be filed with the School Board Attorney.
+The School Board Attorney will within twenty (20) days appoint an outside, independent investigator to conduct an investigation and make a recommendation as to whether a discriminatory practice has occurred.
 It is recommended, but not mandatory, that the investigator be an attorney familiar with federal and state law prohibiting discrimination on the basis of a protected status.